Henry III, Holy Roman Emperor: Henry's appointments

 Upon his return to Germany, Henry assigned the offices that had been left vacant.
 He transferred his last personal duchy, Carinthia, to Welf, made his Italian chancellor Hunfried Bishop of Ravenna, appointed to several other sees, installing Guido in Piacenza, his chaplain Theodoric in Verdun, the provost Herman of Speyer in Strasbourg and his German chancellor Theodoric in Constance.
 The important Lorrainian bishoprics of Metz and Trier received, respectively, Adalbero and Eberhard, a chaplain.

 Henry was at Metz in July 1047 when Godfrey once again rose in rebellion.
-Godfrey was now allied with Baldwin of Flanders, his son (the margrave of Antwerp), Dirk of Holland, and Herman, Count of Hainaut.
+Godfrey was now allied with Baldwin V of Flanders, Dirk IV of Holland, and Herman, Count of Hainaut.
 Henry gathered an army and went north, where he gave Adalbert of Bremen Godfrey's former lands and oversaw the trial by combat of Thietmar, the brother of Bernard II, Duke of Saxony, accused of plotting to kill the king.
 Bernard, an enemy of Adalbert, was now clearly on Henry's bad side.
 Henry made peace with the new king of Hungary, Andrew I, and moved into the Netherlands.
 At Flushing, he was defeated by Dirk.
 The Hollanders sacked Charlemagne's palace at Nijmegen and burnt Verdun.
 Godfrey then performed a public penance and assisted in the reconstruction of Verdun.

 The rebels besieged Liège, which was stoutly defended by Bishop Wazo.
 Henry gave Upper Lorraine to one Adalbert and left.
 The pope had died in the meantime and Henry chose Poppo of Brixen to succeed him, who adopted the name Damasus II.
 Henry gave Bavaria to one Cuno and, at Ulm in January 1048, Swabia to Otto of Schweinfurt, called the White.
 Henry met Henry of France again, probably at Ivois in October and at Christmas, envoys from Rome came to seek a new pope, Damasus having died.
-Henry's most enduring papal selection was Bruno of Toul, who took office as Leo IX, under whom the Church would be divided between East and West.
+Henry's most enduring papal selection was Bruno of Toul, who took office as Leo IX, and who would inititate the Eastern Schism.
 Henry's final appointment of this long spate was a successor to Adalbert in Lorraine.
 For this, he appointed Gerard of Chatenoy, a relative of Adalbert and Henry himself.